samtjhia/buck/README.md

 ## API Limits

 - **Free tier** allows **100 AI-powered searches per day**
-- Once exhausted, the web app will not work.
+- Once exhausted, the web app will not work (unless you upgrade).